-A formal fiduciary accounting is time-consuming and costly.
-The required financial disclosures and document assembly is like an audit.
-Thus, for most estates and trusts a formal accounting is to be avoided.
-There is another simpler and less costly option called an “informal accounting”.
+Because a formal fiduciary accounting is time-consuming and costly and the required financial disclosures and documentation resembles an audit, most estates and trusts use a simpler and less costly option called an “informal accounting”.

 Unless the governing instrument expressly provides otherwise, an instrument settling or waiving an account, executed by all persons whom it would be necessary to join as parties in a proceeding for the judicial settlement of the account, shall be binding and conclusive on all other persons who may have a future interest in the property to the same extent as that instrument binds the person who executed it.

 However, there are exceptions to this rule.
 If it is later found out that the fiduciary engaged in fraud, misrepresentation, mismanagement, or undue influence, or there was a substantial misunderstanding on the part of a beneficiary which caused the beneficiary to forgo a formal accounting then, a formal accounting may be required by the surrogate of the probate court, or the probate judge.